 Here, unlike the previous analyses, the ASEC earnings growth includes the imputations for nonrespondents.
-We include the ASEC growth rates in column (2) for comparison and evaluation of the imputation process.
-Comparison of growth rates between the ASEC and DER confound both measurement error and imputations in the two categories where response switches.
-For those who respond in both periods, measurement differences lead to ASEC having strikingly lower estimates of earnings growth.
+We include the ASEC growth rates in column 2 for comparison and evaluation of the imputation process.
+Comparison of growth rates between the ASEC and DER confound both measurement error and imputations in the two categories in which response switches.
+For those who respond in both periods, measurement differences lead to the ASEC having strikingly lower estimates of earnings growth.
 In the case of nonresponse in both periods, the ASEC imputation procedure appears to impute higher earnings growth than observed.
 While one can take a variety of perspectives on whether administrative earnings are the correct measure, the marked difference in relative growth suggests that the imputations are extremely poor in capturing earnings dynamics.

-5. How Troubling is Trouble in the Tails?
+V. How Troubling Is Trouble in the Tails?
 The Consequences of Nonresponse

-The linked ASEC-DER data permits us to examine directly whether relying solely on respondents' earnings may produce in some circumstances results similar to what would be produced using complete (but unobtainable) data.
-Because the DER sample includes administrative earnings for nonrespondents as well as respondents, we can compare estimates from respondent-only samples with those from complete samples, something not possible with publicly-available data.
-Here we focus on three main types of estimation which should provide researchers with guidelines for judging the importance of nonresponse in their research (above and beyond that demonstrated in the prior section on proxy responses and longitudinal earnings growth).
-In section A we examine the implications for linear models of earnings fit with least squares estimators.
+The linked ASEC-DER data permit us to examine directly whether relying solely on respondents' earnings may produce in some circumstances results similar to what would be produced using complete (but unobtainable) data.
+Because the DER sample includes administrative earnings for nonrespondents as well as respondents, we can compare estimates from respondent-only samples with those from complete samples, something not possible with publicly available data.
+Here we focus on three main types of estimation that should provide researchers with guidelines for judging the importance of nonresponse in their research (above and beyond that demonstrated in the prior section on proxy responses and longitudinal earnings growth).
+In Section V.A we examine the implications for linear models of earnings fitted with least-squares estimators.
 We find a modest impact from using a respondent-only sample, as the symmetric nonresponse in the tails has little impact on estimation of the means.
-In section B, we consider the impact on coefficient estimates from quantile regressions.
+In Section V.B, we consider the impact on coefficient estimates from quantile regressions.
 Here we find estimates in the lower and upper quantiles from respondent-only samples to be problematic, as compared to use of a full sample from the ASEC-DER link.
-Our concerns regarding use of a respondent-only ASEC sample are reinforced in Section C where we examine earnings inequality.
+Our concerns regarding use of a respondentonly ASEC sample are reinforced in Section V.C, where we examine earnings inequality.
 This conclusion is not surprising given that measures of inequality are sensitive to earnings in the tails.